balena-io-experimental/coral-audio-analysis/README.md

 **qmodel3a8p2_edgetpu.tflite** - Tensorflow model in the classifier folder trained on the Urban Sound 8k dataset of 8,000+ sound files in 10 classes.
 This model has been converted to Tensorflow Lite and integer post-quantized on the internal layers so they will run on the Edge TPU.
 The input and output tensors are still float32.
 70% of the model should execute on the Edge TPU.

-**webserver** - small webserver that runs on port 80 to provide a view into the sound app activity, listen to files and decide which ones to upload.
+**webserver** - Express webserver that runs on port 80 to provide a view into the sound app activity, listen to files and decide which ones to upload.

 **samples** - some wav files that can be used for testing purposes.
 Not uploaded to device any longer.